-Sangoma generated \$4.77 million of Adjusted Cash Flow from operations during the second fiscal quarter of 2023 ended December 31, 2022, compared to \$3.80 million in the same quarter last year.
-The reconciliation of net cash flows from operating activities to Adjusted Cash Flow for the three and six month periods of fiscal 2022 and 2023 are shown in the table below.
+The Company's net cash flows from operating activities in the quarter were \$15,506, up considerably from \$7,008 in the same period last year, primarily due to fiscal 2024 cost savings initiatives and effective net working capital management.
+The Company generated \$15,709 of Adjusted Cash Flow from operations during the third quarter of fiscal 2024, almost doubled compared to \$8,859 in the same quarter last year.
+The reconciliation of net cash flows from operating activities to Adjusted Cash Flow for the three and nine month periods ended March 31, 2024, and 2023 are shown in the table below.